COVID-19 cases rising in Georgia, Kemp urges vigilance for Thanksgiving

 Public-health officials across the U.S. are warning of a possible bleak winter season for COVID-19 transmissions with emergency-use authorization for several vaccines just around the corner – but not ready yet.

-Georgia’s top public-health official, Dr. Kathleen Toomey, said Tuesday that while the spread of the virus is not as rapid recently as in other states, positive cases, hospitalizations and deaths are still on the rise.
+Georgia’s top public-health official, Dr. Kathleen Toomey, said Tuesday that while Georgia has not seen the virus spread as rapidly recently as in other states, positive cases, hospitalizations and deaths are still on the rise.

 She cautioned people hopeful of spending time with family and friends to not rely on any recent negative COVID-19 tests they may have taken, since that’s no guarantee against catching the virus after receiving results.

-As they have in the past, Kemp and Toomey stressed the importance of wearing masks, maintaining distance and washing hands to lower chances of catching the virus.
+As they have in the past, Kemp and Toomey stressed the importance of wearing masks, maintaining distance and washing hands to lower chances for catching the virus.
+The governor also said officials have up to two months-worth of protective gear to send local hospitals and elderly care facilities.

+“We are prepared to handle whatever comes our way,” Kemp said.
+“We want this to be a bump, not a spike.”

 Despite the case climb and holiday risks, Kemp has declined so far to change any mandatory COVID-19 rules beyond sanitation guidelines in restaurants and bars, a ban on gatherings of more than 50 people and a shelter-in-place order for Georgia’s elderly and chronically ill populations.